ntop/PF_RING/doc/modules/af_xdp.rst

 ------------

 Install a kernel >= 5.4, which includes support for unaligned zero-copy buffers.
+Load vanilla drivers (use recent drivers that include AF_XDP support, PF_RING ZC drivers should be unloaded as they only support PF_RING ZC mode).

 Ubuntu 20 currently runs a kernel >= 5.8 which fully supports AF_XDP.